-- 65. For the purposes of the performance by the DPA of its functions under the Bill cl.21 applies provisions of the Australia Card Bill dealing with - - . matters to be considered when exercising powers; - transfer of complaints, where appropriate, to other agencies; - . interaction with investigation by the Auditor-General; - . manner of making complaints to the DPA; - conduct of preliminary inquiries and investigations by the DPA; - powers of the DPA in obtaining evidence and documents; - notifying details of certain investigations; - . immunity of the DPA and witnesses in investigations from legal action; and - restrictions on production of information and documents to the DPA.
+65. For the purposes of the performance by the DPA of its functions under the Bill cl.21 applies provisions of the Australia Card Bill dealing with -

-Clause 22: Provisions relating to documents exempt under the Freedom of Information Act 1982 a layer ett gjaran legget jok and me galaktaleeren til tertakelet.
+- considerations to be considered when exercising powers; - transfer of complaints, where appropriate, to other agencies; - interaction with investigation by the Auditor-General; - manner of making complaints to the DPA; - conduct of preliminary inquiries and investigations by the DPA; - powers of the DPA in obtaining evidence and documents; - notifying results of certain investigations; - . immunity of the DPA and witnesses in investigations from legal action; and - restrictions on production of information and documents to the DPA.

-66. In carrying out its functions under the Bill the DPA is to be prevented from giving to any person information about any document that is exempt under the FOT Act.
+Clause 22: Provisions relating to documents exempt under the Freedom of Information Act 1982 document that is exempt under the FOI Act.
 That prohibition extends to giving information as to the existence of a document if, in the event that such information were in a document, that hypothetical document would be so exempt.